tralkan/syron/README.md

 To disable it, **delete `.github` directory**

-## Contributing to Scaffold-ETH 2
+## Contributing

-We welcome contributions to Scaffold-ETH 2!
+Contributions to Scaffold-ETH 2 and Syron are welcome!

 Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.